The First Owner’s Reference

 Reading time

-The global refit market was sized at USD 2.9 billion in 2025 supporting roughly 6,000 active vessels (Future Market Insights).
-Capacity has expanded modestly while the fleet has grown substantially.
-The result is tightening lead times and a refit market that has become, in 2026, a sellers' market for the first time in a decade.
+The global refit market was USD 2.9 billion in 2025 supporting roughly 6,000 active vessels (Future Market Insights), and while capacity has expanded modestly the fleet has grown substantially.
+The result is tightening lead times and, in 2026, a sellers' market for the first time in a decade.

 When to refit, when to sell